An ergodic control problem for many-server multiclass queueing systems with cross-trained servers: Uniform stability and related results

 Hence applying \cite[Theorem~2.6.16]{ari-bor-ghosh} we see that $\mu_v(\D{x})$ has locally strictly positive density.
 In particular, $\mu_v(\D{x})$ is mutually absolutely continuous with respect to the Lebesgue measure on $\Rd$.
 Combining these observations with the fact that

 we conclude that $v(\M^c(x) | x)=0$ almost surely with respect to the Lebesgue measure on $\Rd$.
-Since $v(\M^c(x) | x)$ is Borel-measurable we can modify $v$ on a Borel-set of measure $0$ so that $v(\M^c(x) | x)=0$ holds everywhere.
+Since $v(\M^c(x) | x)$ is Borel-measurable we can modify $v$ on a Borel set of measure $0$ so that $v(\M^c(x) | x)=0$ holds everywhere.
 Hence the stationary solution $X(t)$ corresponds to the Markov control $v(\cdot | x)$ would satisfy $v(\M(X(t)) | X(t))=1$ almost surely.
 Thus $v(\cdot | x)$ is an admissible Markov control.
-By ergodic theory \cite{yosida} it is well know that
+By ergodic theorem \cite{yosida},\cite[Theorem~1.5.18]{ari-bor-ghosh} it is know that